 Students generally register as present because only those who register as present can participate in education and training, take examinations and complete a degree, in addition to being eligible for student financial aid.
 Registering as present is also mandatory for any periods spent studying abroad as an exchange student.

 According to the Universities Act, all university students who have been admitted to programmes leading to a lower or upper university degree belong to the student union.
 Student union members pay the student union membership fee when they register as present at the university.
 Student union members can apply for a student card and are entitled to student benefits.
 Find out more about the student card and student benefits.

 Registration – new students

 According to the Universities Act, a student can register as absent for two academic terms (i.e., one full academic year) without the period of absence affecting the duration of studies.
-With study rights granted before 1 August 2015, the maximum period for registering as absent is four academic terms.
+In study rights granted before 1 August 2015, the maximum period for registering as absent is four academic terms.

 In addition to regular absences, the Universities Act refers to statutory absences, which include absences due to military service, non-military service, and maternity, paternity or parental leave.
-Such absences are recorded in the student register on the basis of a certificate provided by the student.
+Such absences are recorded in the student register on the basis of documentation provided by the student.
 The duration of studies can be extended on the basis of a statutory reason for absence if the student registers as absent at the university for such a period of absence (adopted as of 1 August 2016).

 Further information: Normative duration of studies.

 Registering as absent in the first academic year